Menu

 Performance Strengths

-• Efficiency / Rolling Resistance Strong
+• Rolling Resistance / Efficiency Strong

 Performance Weaknesses

-• Aquaplaning Resistance Strong
+• Aquaplaning Resistance & Wet Lateral Grip (wet circle/handling consistency) Strong

 Performance Over Time